COSMOS-UALR/TopicStreamsTools/README.md

 * **roundToDay**
 If defined and True, rounds dates to the nearest day.
 Better for larger corpora spanning over multiple months.

-* **reloadData**
-Make sure this is set to True is your data has changed.
-Otherwise the program will use stored information and the output will stay the same.

 * **numberTopics**
 The total number of topics you would like your corpus to be divided into.
 Experiment with this.
 Ten or 20 is usually a good number but larger datasets may obtain good results with 50 topics.